iPenguin/ipenguin.github.com/about.md

 <br />
 Since 2005 I've concentrated on programming.
-First working on an internal web application for a small local insurance company, then on databases for a custom software company, and finally for myself creating specialized graphics design software for crochet designers.
+First working on an internal web application for a small local insurance company, then on databases for a company that created custom software for business clients, For almost three years I wrote and sold a piece of software for a niche market.
+At my current job I'm working on the internal web application used to run order management, and customer service.